ajcr/string-splitter/README.md

 []
 ```

-The list of English words here, `word-list.txt`, is taken from http://www.curlewcommunications.co.uk/wordlist.html
+The list of English words here, `word-list.txt`, is taken from [Curlew Communications](http://www.curlewcommunications.co.uk/wordlist.html).
+You can, of course, use *any* list of words in whatever language you like.